carlorizzante/systematic-program-design-final-problems/README.md

 ## 07. Crossed Data - Two One-of Types
 Functions operating on crossed data, and relative templates.
 The key here is to first visualize how the problem can be solved, and to identify areas that can be grouped or simplified.

+## 08. Locals
+Lexical scope and encapsulation allow for a cleaner code, packing helpers within the function that depends from them, avoiding at the same time to pollute the global scope.
+Locals may also improve performances reducing the computation load.